ERGO – Epilepsy Research Group of Oslo

 The many research projects are closely linked and are therefore referred to collectively.

-Research within ERGO is currently focusing on six main areas:
+Research within ERGO is currently focusing on seven main areas

-In addition to these five main areas of research, the group also has interests in deep brain stimulation (DBS) in epilepsy and ketogenic diets.
+In addition to these main areas of research, the group also has interests in epilepsy and endocrinology, women and epilepsy, ketogenic diet, epilepsy and dementia and genetics in epilepsy.